-Victims enter the legal system unwillingly and usually unprepared, having little to no idea of what to expect.
-Victims describe the experience as “being a member of a club you never wanted to join.”
-Victims and their loved ones can receive an overwhelming amount of information, and the system can be confusing, intimidating and frustrating.
-A good victims’ assistance program can make a huge difference for victims because you have someone to walk you through the process from the beginning to the end and beyond.
+Victims enter the legal system unwillingly and usually unprepared, having little idea of what to expect.
+A good victims’ assistance program can make a huge difference by providing someone to walk you through the process from the beginning to the end.
 If you have been a victim of crime or endured a traumatic event, please know you are not alone and allow us to lend a hand.

 - Professional Counseling

 - Education about the Criminal Justice System and Victim Rights

 - Assistance with understanding and applying for Crime Victim Compensation

 - Assistance with finding and accessing additional social service agencies

 We’ve grown!
 While the City of Richardson remains our biggest client, we now work out of a larger facility, so we can accommodate more counselors and clients.
 Thanks to state and federal grant funding, we can offer victim services to individuals and families in our neighboring communities.
 Victims of crime in cities such as Garland, Plano, Sachse, Murphy and Dallas might also receive professional therapy for no charge.
 We also have a therapist who speaks Spanish and can help children as young as four years of age.